-Jung was keenly aware that by putting the doctrine of the Trinity on the couch, so to speak, he was entering dangerous territory.
-His detractors were primarily Christian theologians who repeatedly accused him of psychologizing religious symbols-of reducing their content to mere psychic experience.
-I will say a bit more later on about Jung's psychological approach to interpreting religious symbolism.
-But for now I will point out that, in his introduction to the Trinity essay and elsewhere in his work, Jung insisted that his concern was to make religious symbols accessible to thoughtful reflection.
-He wanted to rescue religious symbols from their potential banishment to what he called, in a clever turn of phrase, a "sphere of sacrosanct unintelligibility" (p.109).
-In sum, he wanted to enliven and enrich our connection to religious symbols by exploring their numinous and primordial content.
+Jung was keenly aware that by putting the doctrine of the Trinity "on the couch," as it were, he was entering dangerous territory.
+Jung's detractors were primarily Christian theologians who repeatedly accused him of psychologizing religious symbols-of reducing their content to mere psychic experience.
+This accusation persists in some circles, and it deserves its own treatment.
+For the purposes of my discussion, I will here point out that in his introduction to the Trinity essay, and elsewhere in his work, Jung insisted that his concern was to make religious symbols accessible to thoughtful reflection.
+He wanted to rescue these symbols from their potential banishment to what he called, in a clever turn of phrase, a "sphere of sacrosanct unintelligibility" (p.
+109).
+In sum, he wanted to enrich and enliven our connection to religious symbols by exploring their numinous and primordial content.

 All of that says something about Jung's feelings of audacity about his psychological interpretation of the Trinity.
-But what about my undertaking in this presentation this morning-what is it about exploring the relationship between psychoanalysis and religion, by re-visiting Jung's essay on the Trinity, that makes for my own keenly felt audacity?
+But what about my undertaking in this project-what is it about exploring the relationship between psychoanalysis and religion, by revisiting Jung's essay on the Trinity, that makes for my own keenly felt audacity?

-By looking together at this essay, I am aware that we are opening up a large topic and stepping into what is perhaps unfamiliar territory.
-However much the publication of The Red Book this past fall, together with an unprecedented series of lectures, dialogues, and exhibitions in New York and elsewhere, may have sparked a renewed (if not altogether new) interest in Jung's life and work, the fact is that his theory remains largely on the margins-outside the psychoanalytic mainstream.
+By considering Jung's essay, I am aware that I am opening up a large topic and stepping into what is perhaps unfamiliar territory for some readers.
+However much the recent publication of The Red Book, together with an unprecedented series of lectures, dialogues, and exhibitions in New York City and elsewhere, may have sparked a renewed, if not altogether new, interest in Jung's life and work, the fact is that his theory remains largely on the margins-outside the psychoanalytic mainstream.

-There is something wonderfully audacious about considering Jung's work in this particular venue.
-And I am grateful for the invitation and opportunity to do so.
+There is something wonderfully audacious about considering Jung's work outside a specifically Jungian readership.
 Going forward, I plan to point out a few places of convergence between Jung's theory and more mainstream psychoanalytic theories and concepts.
-There is much to be gained by playing around in such places, which I prefer to regard as transitional or potential spaces-to use Winnicott's terminology-those generative and lively spaces where we can find what we create and create what we find (Ulanov, 2001, 2007b; Winnicott, 1971).
+There is much to be gained by playing around in such places, which I prefer to regard as transitional or potential spaces-to use D. W. Winnicott's terminology-those generative and lively spaces where we can find what we create and create what we find (Ulanov 2001, 2007b; Winnicott 1971).